-PSD allocations can be viewed in the current PSDMS Resource Allocation Listing and corresponding SRP.
+Current PSD allocations can be viewed in the PSDMS Resource Allocation Listing and corresponding SRP.
 It is the responsibility of the principal to review this information throughout the year.
-All questions regarding confirmed PSD allocations should be logged via the DET Service Gateway, according to reconciliation processes outlined in PSD reminder circulars sent at the start of each term via the schools bulletin.
-Reconciliation requests can only be considered on a oneterm basis.
-Requests for back-dated funding cannot be considered beyond the previous term.
+All questions regarding confirmed PSD allocations should be logged via the DET Service Gateway, according to reconciliation processes outlined in PSD reminders sent at the start of each term via the schools bulletin.
+Reconciliation requests can only be considered on a one-term basis.
+Requests for budget adjustments cannot be considered beyond the previous term.